-Guest Introduction: is a psychologist with over 40 years of experience providing psychological services and directing mental health programs.
+Dr. John Arden is a psychologist with over 40 years of experience providing psychological services and directing mental health programs.
 His study of neuropsychology has inspired him to integrate neuroscience and psychotherapy, synthesizing the biological and psychological into a new vision for psychotherapy, known as Brain-Based Therapy.
-John is the author of 15 books, including Dr. John Arden and his latest publication “Rewire Your Brain,” “The Brain Bible,” which will be released on January 15th, 2019.
-“Mind-Brain-Gene,” Interview Summary:
+John is the author of 15 books, including “Rewire Your Brain,” “The Brain Bible,” and his latest publication “Mind-Brain-Gene,” which will be released on January 15th, 2019.

 In this interview, John starts by discussing his focus on integrating various psychological perspectives and finding common denominators.
 He describes the main schools of psychology and gives examples of similar therapy approaches that use different language.
 John goes on to talk about secure and insecure attachment styles in both children and adults.
 He then gives some examples of how insecure attachment affects our brains and our behavior.